parambirs/simple-scala-cli/README.md

 # Wrapping up

-Seems like we're ready to ship our weather CLI to our clients.
+Seems like we're ready to ship our CLI to our clients.
 However, before we can do that, we need to make sure it works:

 ```
 ~/t/simple-scala-cli> ./target/universal/stage/bin/simple-scala-cli